mohamedhosam4/ODC_Diabetes/README.md

 This project is a **Diabetes Prediction Web Application** built using **Python**, **Machine Learning**, and **Streamlit**.
 It allows users to input medical data and get a prediction on whether a person is likely to have diabetes.

-The model is trained on the popular **Pima Indians Diabetes Dataset** using **Logistic Regression**, with a focus on accessibility and simplicity.

 ---